 This workshop is for students who already possess a basic understanding of narrative writing techniques.
 Readings and assignments provide an opportunity to explore the craft of both traditional and experimental forms of short fiction.
 A significant portion of class time is devoted to sharing and discussing student work.

-Fulfills 300/400-level LIT or HMST requirement.
-Prerequisite: 3-credit writing course at the 200 level or above (includes CWRT 209, 226, 304, 326)
+Prerequisite: 3.00 credit writing course at the 200 level or above (includes CWRT 209, 226, 304, 326,